Ask a doctor about a prescription for TRAMADOL NORMON 50 mg HARD CAPSULES

 The risk of side effects increases:

-The concomitant use of tramadol with sedatives or sleep medications (such as benzodiazepines) increases the risk of drowsiness, respiratory difficulties (respiratory depression), coma and may be potentially fatal.
-Therefore, it should only be considered when other treatment options are not possible.
+Concomitant use of tramadol with sedatives or medicines for the treatment of insomnia (such as benzodiazepines) increases the risk of drowsiness, respiratory difficulties (respiratory depression), coma, and can be potentially fatal.
+Due to this, concomitant use should only be considered when no other treatment options are possible.

 Taking Tramadol Normon with food and alcohol